browserpass/browserpass-legacy/README.md

 Browserpass
 =======

 Browserpass is a Chrome & Firefox extension for [zx2c4's pass](https://www.passwordstore.org/), a UNIX based password manager.
-It retrieves your decrypted passwords for the current domain and allows you to auto-fill login forms.
+It retrieves your decrypted passwords for the current domain and allows you to auto-fill login forms, as well as copy it to clipboard.
 If you have multiple logins for the current site, the extension shows you a list of usernames to choose from.

 ![Browserpass in the Chrome menu](https://github.com/dannyvankooten/browserpass/raw/master/assets/example.gif)